Jones of New Park

 - Ellen Till Jones.
 Baptised 5 May 1865 in Doddington

 In 1861, George Hewitt Jones, aged 42, farmer, born Hill is living with his wife Mary Ann Jones, aged 40 at Lyde Farm, Doddington with their children, all born Doddington and 4 servants.
-The only children not recorded are the time are Will who I presume had died in infancy and George Hewitt Jones
+The only children not recorded are the time are William who had died in infancy and George Hewitt Jones

 George Hewitt Jones late of Lydes Farm, Doddington died at Lydes Farm on 3 May 1879 aged 60 (Reg Gen June Qtr 1879 Chipping Sodbury 6a 117).
 Probate was granted to his widow and relict Mary Ann Jones, John Jones of Codington and George Hewitt Jones of Lydes Farm, sons of the deceased and farmers.
 His effects were valued at less than £2,000.